jolaya182/AthleteProfileInputForm/README.md

 fork/clone this repo

-type npm install
+type "npm install"

+navidate to the src3 folder

-type in nodemon server/server.js in the commandlin or terminal
+type in "nodemon server/server.js" in the command line or terminal

-opend the file index.html in the src3 folder
+open the file "index.html" in the src3 folder